shhavel/service-oriented-architecture-by-practice/chapter1/README.md

     Finished in 0.11771 seconds (files took 0.80795 seconds to load) 5 examples, 0 failures

 So everithing is works and tested.
 Basic understanding of what HTTP service or API exactly is.
-You probably knew it before.But you may need a new look.
+You probably knew it before.
+But you may need a new look.
 Speaking of which "repetition - the mother of learning".
 So let's build this same service again!
 I am kidding.
 Stupid joke, I know.

-Ok let's build another one application that can be considered as HTTP API.
+Ok let's build another one application that can be considered as HTTP API, but in next chapter.